elGiordano/Entreprise-Security-Compliance/monitoring/splunk/administration/UseCase/Iteration-04.md

-Here's a comprehensive **role-based access control (RBAC) design** for your Splunk multi-site architecture with SmartStore and federated search:
+ **role-based access control (RBAC) design** for our Splunk multi-site architecture with SmartStore and federated search:

 ---